Cyclones Katrina and Victor–Cindy: Katrina

+Victor–Cindy

+The tropical low that was to become Severe Tropical Cyclone Victor-Cindy was first noted over Australia's Top End by the BoM on 5 February 1998 and was presumed to have formed out of the remnants of Severe Tropical Cyclone Katrina.
+Over the next couple of days, the system moved westwards over the Top End under the influence of a subtropical ridge of high pressure and emerged into the Indian Ocean to the north of Western Australia's Kimberley region.

-Katrina's remnants drifted across the Cape York Peninsula and the Gulf of Carpentaria, until they reorganized on 8 February into Cyclone Victor.
-The low was weak and poorly-structured as it moved to the north of Kimberley during 8 February; however, its organization improved significantly on 9 February, as it moved west-southwest away from the north Kimberley coast.
-An LNG tanker reported 40 knot winds near the center during the late afternoon of 10 February, and the storm was named Victor that night.
+However, its organization improved significantly on 9 February, as it moved west-southwest away from the north Kimberley coast.
+An LNG tanker reported 40-knot winds near the center during the late afternoon of 10 February, and the storm was named Victor that night.
 It continued to move westward and remained weak during 11 February, but intensified during 12 February.
 An eye became visible during the morning of 13 February, as Victor reached peak intensity.
 Victor continued west-southwestward but then progressively weakened.
-By the morning of 15 February, the cyclone was sheared, with a fully-exposed low-level center apparent on satellite imagery.
+By the morning of 15 February, the cyclone was sheared, with a fully exposed low-level center apparent on satellite imagery.
 Victor was a small cyclone for its whole lifetime and was surrounded by very high environmental pressures.

-As Victor accelerated towards a west-southwestly direction on the edge of a subtropical high, it crossed the 90th meridian east early on 16 February, subsequently being briefly renamed by Mauritius as Tropical Cyclone Cindy.
+As Victor accelerated towards a west-southwest direction on the edge of a subtropical high, it crossed the 90th meridian east early on 16 February, subsequently being briefly renamed by Mauritius as Tropical Cyclone Cindy.
 Later that day, the Regional Specialised Meteorological Centre in Réunion (RSMC La Reunion) downgraded Cindy to a tropical disturbance.
 Cindy continued to lose its convection and vorticity until 19 February, when RSMC La Reunion reported that the cyclone dissipated, after having recurved to the south towards a polar trough.

-The time period from the initial formation of the low in the Coral Sea, until it could no longer be identified as a low in the south central Indian Ocean was 51 days.
+The time period from the initial formation of the low in the Coral Sea, until it could no longer be identified as a low in the south-central Indian Ocean was 51 days.